2022 visit by Nancy Pelosi to Taiwan: People's Republic of China

 The drills caused disruptions to civil aviation and commercial shipping in the region.

 The New York Times reported that many netizens in China were upset that government officials had made serious military threats, but did not follow through on them.
 In response to the criticism, Foreign Ministry spokesperson Hua Chunying later called on citizens to be "rational patriots" and to trust the government.
 Chinese government officials later worked to temper the public's disappointment, claiming that the government's response was carefully calibrated.
 In a similar vein, Chinese nationalist Hu Xijin issued a tweet in which he called on the Chinese Air Force to shoot down the plane carrying Pelosi while the Chinese ambassador to France Lu Shaye, speaking on a French TV program, called for the re-education of the Taiwanese population in the hypothetical event that China reunified with Taiwan.
 Hu's Twitter account was temporarily suspended for violating the platform's commenting rules while Lu's remarks were condemned by American and European officials.

 Additional "regular" exercises were announced on August 7, which are scheduled to run in the Yellow and Bohai Sea until August 15 and September 8, respectively.
 China then announced an early end to the drills on August 10, 2022, but also stated that it would regularly patrol the Taiwan Strait.

+While Pelosi was still in Taiwan, Chinese hackers were suspected of hacking electronic screens at a Taiwan Railways Administration (TRA) station and 7-Eleven outlets displaying the message "Warmonger Pelosi get out of Taiwan."